 - Development of knowledge to react to possible banning of single-use petroleum based plastics that impact on post-harvest management of stone and pome fruit quality knowledge.
-(H Tayler and H Viljoen)
+(H Tayler & H Viljoen)

 - Evaluating the effects of different plastic liners and pallet shrouds on internal and external quality on pome fruit.
-(A Botes and D Viljoen)
+(A Botes & D Viljoen)